slayton/simple-sql/README.md

-# Connect Postgres Py
+# Simple SQL

-Connect Postgres Py is a thin wrapper around Psycopg2 that is meant to simplify the mechanisms for querying a database and returning results as a pydantic model.
+Simple SQL is a thin wrapper around Psycopg2 that is meant to simplify the mechanisms for querying a database and returning results as a pydantic model.

 It requires the user to write raw sql (trust me this is a feature) and abstracts away a lot of the